Snorting Codeine (Insufflation) | Side Effects, Dangers, And Addiction

 - fainting/near-comatose state

-Long-term drug abuse increases the chances of addiction, and codeine is no exception.
-Codeine is one of the most addictive opioids in the United States, according to the National Institutes of Health.
+Long-term drug abuse increases the chances of addiction, and codeine is one of the most addictive opioids in the United States, according to the National Institutes of Health.
 Snorting codeine may increase your risk of opioid use disorder.

 Pain medications like codeine can cause both mental and physical dependence.
 Someone on codeine may feel the drug is their only escape from the constant pain.